ChalmersGU-data-structure-courses/general-course-information/exam-topics.md

     - implementing a circular queue in an array
 - Asymptotic complexity
     - for adding and removing, for accessing a position
-    - you may assume that adding to the end of a dynamic array takes constant time, O(1)
+    - implicit amortization: you may assume that adding to the end of a dynamic array takes constant time, O(1)

-### Trees in general: properties
+### Rooted trees in general: properties
 - Size and height of a tree
 - Balanced tree, complete tree
 - That the height of a balanced tree is logarithmic in the size of the tree